MetaCell/geppetto-meta/pygeppetto/README.md

 # pygeppetto

-Home of the Geeppetto Python API.
+Home of the Geppetto Python API.
 The API allows to create a Geppetto Model from Python.

 ## Installation

-Until pygeppetto is still in development, it is highly recommended to use a virtualenv in order to deploy it.
-Once you have a dedicated virtualenv, you can simply install pygeppetto:
+It is highly recommended using a virtualenv in order to use pygeppetto.
+Once you have a dedicated virtualenv, you can simply install pygeppetto like so:

 ```bash
 $ python setup.py install